 The 5.0 MP rear camera is a bit fiddly at times and has a slight purple hue, however the images it makes can be quite acceptable.
 Modes like HDR and Panorama often work better than my point and shoot camera.
 Unfortunately the image quality is has disappears in low light.

 The phone is fast to take an image, but sometimes it is out of focus.
 The solution to that is using tap to focus before taking the image.
-Most of the time this works flawlessly though.
+Most of the time this works fine.

 Unfortunately, being a slow lens, this phone camera requires steady hands on darker days.
 This pretty much requires a professional’s touch to get clear images and unfortunately makes the camera appear to perform better in lab testing than it does in the real world.
 Do note that for my examples I took the clearer images I have shot with this camera phone, and in reality the images I get are about 50/50 usable.